 Can you given an idea of the budget required if I were to stay on the Anambas islands for, let's say, a week?

-Whilst your exact budget will depend on quite a few factors, such as accommodation choice, activities, transport, etc, the following will give you an indication.
-The ferry from Singapore to Bintan is about US$50 for a round-trip.
-The fast ferry to Anambas is about US$100 for a round-trip.
-If you prefer to fly to Anambas, then count on the ticket being up to US$150 per one-way trip.
+Whilst your exact budget will depend on quite a few factors, such as accommodation choice, activities, transport, etc, the following will give you an indication, in USD.
+The ferry from Singapore to Bintan is about $50 for a round-trip.
+The fast ferry to Anambas is about $100 for a round-trip.
+If you prefer to fly to Anambas, then count on the ticket being up to $150 per one-way trip.

-Hostels and hotels vary from US10 for a backpacker-type room to US$ 100 for a lovely room built over clear turquoise water that you simply won't want to check out of when you've come to the end of your stay.
+Hostels and hotels vary from $15 for a backpacker-type room to $150 for a lovely chalet built over clear turquoise water that you simply won't want to check out of when you've come to the end of your stay.

 Food and drink tends to be cheap.
-Think US$3-5 per full-on meal and perhaps US$1-2 for a cold or hot beverage.
-Fresh fruit is relatively cheap also, probably cheaper than you've had anywhere.
+Think $3-5 per full-on meal and perhaps $1 for a cold or hot beverage.
+Fresh fruit is relatively cheap also.

 Chartering a boat isn't cheap, however.
 Best you take the boat with a group of half a dozen people, so cost can be shared.
-You can charter a speedboat or a so-called pompong, which is a traditional fishing vessel, pretty much anywhere.
-Pompongs are cheaper but slower.
-Count on about US$100 per hour for a pompong and up to US$150 per hour for a speedboat.
+You can charter a speedboat or a so-called pompong, which is a traditional Indonesian vessel, pretty much anywhere.
+Pompongs are slow but cheap.
+Count on up to about $50 per hour for a continously motoring pompong and up to $100 per hour for a speedboat.

 Can you wrap up Anambas in a nutshell?
 What are the cons and the pros?

 Anambas cons: Not the easiest place to get to.
 Not a lot of western food choices.
 No fully-equipped hospital.